 2. What other people are searching for, including trending searches.
 Trending searches are popular stories in your area that change throughout the day.
 Trending searches aren’t related to your search history.

 3. Relevant searches you’ve done in the past (if you’re signed in to your Google Account and have Web & App Activity turned on).

 Note: Search predictions aren’t the answer to your search, and they’re not statements by other people or Google about your search terms.

-A website by the name of SourceFed produced a video that claimed that Google was intentionally manipulating search results to make Hillary Clinton look good, because it wasn’t showing results tied to her name that SourceFed insisted Google should be showing.
+A website named SourceFed produced a video that claimed that Google was intentionally manipulating search results to make Hillary Clinton look good because it wasn’t showing results tied to her name that SourceFed insisted Google should be showing.

-I thought it was interesting that Google was just granted a new patent that describes one way they might be generating suggestions and autocomplete responses to queries on May 31, and thought it was worth looking at.
-I also thought it was interesting because it was trying to address how entity information might be used with autocomplete suggestions.
+I thought it was interesting that Google was just granted a new patent that describes one way they might be generating Entity Search Suggestions on May 31, and I thought it was worth looking at.
+I also thought it was interesting because it addressed how entity information might be used with autocomplete suggestions.
 The patent is:

 Associating an entity with a search query